hashicorp/terraform-provider-azurerm/website/docs/r/role_management_policy.html.markdown

 * `eligible_assignment_rules` - (Optional) An `eligible_assignment_rules` block as defined below.
 * `notification_rules` - (Optional) A `notification_rules` block as defined below.
 * `role_definition_id` - (Required) The scoped Role Definition ID of the role for which this policy will apply.
 Changing this forces a new resource to be created.
 * `scope` - (Required) The scope to which this Role Management Policy will apply.
-Can be any scope where a role assignment can be made.
+Can refer to a management group, a subscription or a resource group.
 Changing this forces a new resource to be created.

 ---